YasiruNandasiri/tourjp/README.md

-Vehiclenz is a web application designed for a garage, allowing users to manage vehicle-related information.
+Tourjp is a web application designed for a Japanese tour company, allowing users to manage tour-related information.
 The project is developed using PHP, HTML5, CSS, and MYSQL.
 Prerequisites

 Before running the project, ensure you have the following prerequisites installed: